grscheller/grok-typescript/Notes.md

 Some observations:

-* is the JS/TS culture 2 space indentation
+* seems that JS/TS culture uses 2 space indentation
   * 4 seems too big
-  * 2 seems too small
+  * 2 seems too cramped
   * 3 is just right
   * maybe see what prettier and eslint default to
 * in the case commandline scripts no sense "capturing" parsing errors